 Basically, watching these shows make many people think it’s easy to find and own a dream home.
 While real estate investing can be simple once you understand the processes, I wouldn’t say that it is necessarily easy.

 Finding houses to wholesale or flip at the right prices takes time.
 Additionally, renovating a house requires careful coordination and planning.
-However, on house flipping shows, this planning of the renovation can literally take 5 minutes on the TV screen when it can much longer in real life.
+However, on house flipping shows, this planning of the renovation can literally take 5 minutes on the TV screen when it takes much longer in real life.

 The best real estate investors start their planning before actually starting to renovate a house.
 The scope of work has to be created detailing what will be done.
 Bids have to be taken from various trades and contractors.
 A working schedule has to be developed and managed.
 Permits must be submitted, inspections done and much more.